-- (6) If the majority of members present answer "Aye", the time for questions will be regarded as having ended.
+(6) If the majority of members present answer "Aye", the time for questions will be regarded as having ended.
 If the majority of members present answer "No", the President is to allow the time for questions to continue.
-Rules 5.5(5) and 5.5(6) apply until the time for questions has ended. - (7) After the time for questions has ended, the President is to immediately ask the Synod a question to the effect
+Rules 5.5(5) and 5.5(6) apply until the time for questions has ended.

+(7) After the time for questions has ended, the President is to immediately ask the Synod a question to the effect

-"Does any member wish to speak for or against the motion?"
+"Does any member wish to speak for, or against the motion, or to move an amendment to it speak for or against the motion?"

-- (8) If a member indicates that he or she wishes to speak for or against the motion, the President is to allow debate on the motion to proceed. - (9) Upon a proposed ordinance being approved in principle, the President is to immediately ask the Synod a question to the effect
+(8) If a member indicates that he or she wishes to speak for, or against the motion, or to move an amendment speak for or against the motion, the President is to allow debate on the motion to proceed.

+(9) Upon a proposed ordinance being approved in principle, the President is to immediately ask the Synod a question to the effect